practikpharma/PGxCorpus/README.md

 ## Source code of a baseline experiment

-The source code of a baseline experiment, reported in [1], is available in [./baseline_experiment/](./baseline_experiment/)
+The source code of the baseline experiment reported in [1], is available in [./baseline_experiment/](./baseline_experiment/)

-In preparation
+In preparation.

 * [annotation_guidelines.pdf](annotation_guidelines.pdf): Annotation guidelines